kirkbozeman/extended-docker-jupyter/README.md

 ### JupyterLab in Docker

-This repo contains a dockerization of the most recent version of JupyterLab using Python 3.9.0 with a number of extra language kernels.
+This repo contains a dockerization of the most recent version of JupyterLab on an Ubuntu 18.04 image.
+The image uses Python 3.8 with a number of extra language kernels.

 This was written to avoid future issues with having to reinstall Jupyter w/ these extra kernels on new or different machines, as it is a pain to do.
 It was also written to practice a bit of bash scripting. :)